bitcoin-s/bitcoin-s/website/versioned_docs/version-1.9.2/core/hd-keys.md

 // how long our phrase ends up being
 // 256 bits of entropy results in 24 words
 val entropy: BitVector = MnemonicCode.getEntropy256Bits
-// entropy: BitVector = BitVector(256 bits, 0x2c3bfad990775c8e1f1c0be259d97a5c06965922f1a5e2502dbbdb4dd1da574d)
+// entropy: BitVector = BitVector(256 bits, 0xb0edb8493ed60e0a56470eb95810186a1d375ab0faaca04869a87f1a06a08636)

 val mnemonicCode = MnemonicCode.fromEntropy(entropy)
 // mnemonicCode: MnemonicCode = Masked(MnemonicCodeImpl)

 mnemonicCode.words // the phrase the user should write down
-// res0: Vector[String] = Vector(club, thank, reopen, can, into, either, ladder, lift, time, solution, future, retreat, harvest, clutch, mesh, cruise, time, lift, humble, repair, tackle, unfold, frog, pave) // the phrase the user should write down
+// res0: Vector[String] = Vector(rail, horse, banner, laundry, genius, ahead, flip, tide, rich, scene, alcohol, stage, square, pull, sentence, few, park, drive, head, wreck, parrot, expect, boat, student) // the phrase the user should write down

 // the password argument is an optional, extra security
 // measure. all MnemonicCode instances will give you a